geboro/HoneyBee-Virome-2020/README.md

 # HoneyBee-Virome-2020
 Pipeline for the analysis of Bonilla-Rosso et al. 2020.
-"Honey bees harbor a diverse gut virome engagin in nested strain-level interactions with the microbiota" PNAS. [doi:xxxx]
+"Honey bees harbor a diverse gut virome engaging in nested strain-level interactions with the microbiota" PNAS. [doi:xxxx]

 ### Assembly
 The metaviromes were assembled with **SPAdes** (v3.13.0) [http://cab.spbu.ru/software/spades/] as follows: